 During this 8-day online retreat for experienced students, we will explore the mindfulness practice taught by Sayadaw U Tejaniya, which is based on the Four Foundations of Mindfulness with an emphasis on awareness of the qualities of mind.
 The practice encourages relaxation of body and mind while paying close attention to present moment experience, and the quality of the mind that meditates.
 The practice unfolds through continuity of awareness in all activities.

-The retreat will begin on the morning of Saturday, April 3rd, and go through to the afternoon of Saturday April 10th.
+The retreat will begin on the morning of Saturday, April 3rd, and go through to the afternoon of Saturday April 10th (with a brief online check-in on Friday, April 2).
 Each day will include two full group sessions: a morning instruction and an afternoon Dhamma offering.
-Each person will also be assigned to a smaller practice discussion group, which will meet every third day, so each retreatant will have two practice meetings during the retreat
+Each person will also be assigned to a smaller practice discussion group, which will meet every third day, so each retreatant will have two practice meetings during the retreat.

 We expect that many of you will still be staying home or sheltering-in-place with families, and that you might have needs and responsibilities in addition to the retreat.
 The retreat will speak to our practice in the midst of that experience.
 The teachings offered apply to our daily lives, as well as formal meditation.